-In the North American market there are some dramatic changes in the printed circuit board landscape, as we see the migration of manufacturing to the East, particularly to China.
+In the North American market, there are some dramatic changes in the printed circuit board landscape, seen with the migration of manufacturing to the East, particularly to China.
 Most of the big runners are made overseas.

-There are certain categories of products that remain in North America, however—those that are classified as high value added.
-These are primarily prototype boards, large backplane (>40 layers), and boards for military use.
+There are certain categories of products that remain in North America, however—those that are classified as high-value adds.
+These are primarily prototype boards, large backplane (> 40 layers), and boards for military use.

 Prototype boards require very elaborate front-end engineering to bring the part to its final configuration in a reasonable time frame.
 Prototype boards are never made in numbers, but they may go through a series of iterations before finalization.
-These boards cover a range of complexity with some being highly sophisticated with high layer count, small holes, and buried and blind laser drilled vias.
+These boards cover a range of complexity such as sophisticated high layer count, small holes, and buried and blind laser drilled vias.
 Less than 3 mil lines and spaces and “Via Fill” are first encountered here.

-To meet these specification requirements the board shop is forced to seek new and advanced processes in every department in the manufacturing process.
-Acid copper plating comes under heavy scrutiny, as it is the process that forms the traces and the thru hole connectivity that convey the signal from end to end of the final device.
+To meet these specification requirements, the board shop is forced to seek new and advanced processes in every department in the manufacturing line.
+Acid copper plating comes under heavy scrutiny, as it is the process that forms the traces and the through-hole connectivity that convey the signal from end to end of the final device.

 Surface uniformity is sometimes plagued with the occurrence of nodules, which come from a variety of sources.
 Gold wire bonding applications have no tolerance to any level of nodulation.

-New developments are helping meet this challenge.
-A big part of the developments are focused on:
+New developments are meeting this challenge.
+A large part of the developments are focused on:

 - Mass transfer improvements to complement the additives

-- Nodules elimination by use of insoluble anode
+- Nodule elimination by use of insoluble anodes

 The additives fall into three main categories:

 The brightener is a grain refiner.
 Its random adsorption may produce a film that will suppress crystallographic differences.
-Alternatively brighteners may be adsorbed preferentially on particular active sites such as lattice kinks, growth steps, or tops of cones, or surface projections in general; growths at these locations are then blocked.
-The brightener produces a fine grained non directional (equiaxed) grain structure.
+Alternatively, brighteners may be adsorbed preferentially on particular active sites such as lattice kinks, growth steps or tops of cones, or surface projections in general; growths at these locations are then blocked.
+The brightener produces a fine-grain, non-directional (equiaxed) grain structure.
 It is the additive that directly affects the tensile strength and elongation properties of the deposit.

 With good solution agitation, the leveler will accumulate more rapidly and readily at the peaks and it will inhibit growth or deposition.
 The valleys will allow faster deposit growth and allow the valleys to catch up to the peak, thus creating leveling.

-Pulse plating is presently being utilized, it is a more complex process and requires additional controls, the deposit produced is usually not bright.
-The physical properties (tensile and elongation) of pulse plating, though meeting minimum requirements, are not as good as those produced by DC plating.
+Pulse plating is presently being utilized, but it is a more complex process and requires additional controls, and the deposit produced is not usually bright.
+The physical properties (tensile and elongation) of pulse plating, though meeting minimum requirements, are not as good as those produced by DC plating..

 High Throw DC Plating

 A new generation of “High Throwing Power” acid copper systems have come to the market to fill the void.
-These baths are designed for today’s plating currents, which are lower than the traditional 25 - 30 ASF, which was common in the days of double-sided, and simpler products.
+These baths are designed for today’s plating currents, which are lower than the traditional 25 to 30 ASF, which was common in the days of double-sided and simpler products.

 High throw baths are designed to give the desired physical properties at current densities as low as 5 ASF and as high as 20 ASF.
 They produce bright ductile deposits.

-These bath types are characterized by a specific combination of organic additive package that includes a unique leveling agent.
-The leveler plays a key role in improving throwing power particularly if it is coupled with eductor (airless) agitation.
+These bath types are characterized by a specific organic additive package that includes a unique leveling agent.
+The leveler plays a key role in improving throwing power, particularly if it is coupled with eductor (airless) agitation.

-Eductors are used today in many of acid copper plating tanks.
+Eductors are used today in many acid copper plating tanks.
 They create turbulent solution flow without the use of air sparging.
-The design and layout of the eductor sparging system is important to maximize the solution shearing action at the surface for the board to be plated.
-If properly designed eductors can preclude the need for part agitation.
-The increased solution flow at the surface as compared to the middle of the hole could be effective in improving the throwing power, provided the chemical additives used are designed to respond preferentially to solution movement.
-Eductors eliminate the need for compressed air or air blowers, and also provides a safer environment where acid is not constantly been blown into the air, or the exhaust system.
+The design and layout of the eductor sparging system is important in order to maximize the solution shearing action at the surface for the board to be plated.
+The increased solution flow at the surface, as compared to the middle of the hole, could be effective in improving the throwing power, provided the chemical additives used are designed to respond preferentially to solution movement.
+Eductors eliminate the need for compressed air or air blowers, and provide a safer environment where acid is not constantly blown into the air or the exhaust system.